-Employing Google’s mobile-first indexing approach as a search engine ranking strategy is all about offering the best mobile navigation experiences to your visitors.
+Employing Google’s mobile-first indexing approach as a search engine ranking strategy is about offering your visitors the best mobile navigation experiences.

 It’s also important to note that your business is five times more likely to lose visitors if your website is not mobile-friendly.

-If you are unsure whether your website is mobile-friendly or not, you can use Google’s Mobile-Friendly Test Tool.
+If you are unsure whether your website is mobile-friendly, you can use Google’s Mobile-Friendly Test Tool.